 Air monitoring network

-Ecology, EPA, tribes, and local clean air agencies maintain a network of air monitoring stations to measure air pollution in Washington.
+Ecology, EPA, Tribes, and local clean air agencies maintain a network of air monitoring stations to measure air pollution in Washington.
 Using continuous monitoring data, we let you know when air pollution reaches unhealthy levels.
 Based on this information, you can change your daily activities to reduce the amount of air pollution you're exposed to.

 Download the air quality mobile app: